elderfieldzeus/header-maker/README.md

-# Header-Maker for C Applications
+# Proto-Maker for C Applications

+Enter all your C function code, and get your function prototypes generated in seconds!